dgdekoning/myFAIR-iKnowIT/README.md

 To split GEO files and send only specific samples to a new Galaxy history follow these steps:

 1. Download the GSE7621_series_matrix.txt files from ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE7nnn/GSE7621/matrix/
-2. Place the data matrix in a folder in B2DROP or bioinf-galaxian Owncloud.
+2. Place the data matrix in a study folder in B2DROP or bioinf-galaxian Owncloud (make sure that the study folder is in a investigation folder).
 3. Index the data matrix by clicking on the Upload Files link.
-Then selecting the folder with the data matrix, then select the matrix file as a datafile and click on the "Store Triples" button.
+Then selecting the investigation folder where the study is located and click the "See studies" button.
+Select the study with the data matrix, then select the matrix file as a datafile and click on the "Store Triples" button.
 (If you already have a metadata file based on the data matrix please select this file to be metadata.
 Step 4 will be skipped if you have selected this option.)
 4. The metadata will be created automatically and uploaded to the same folder as the data matrix.
 After this is done you will be redirected to the homepage.
-5. Select the "Get samples from group" option.
+5. Select the "Get samples from study" option.
-6. Enter the name of the folder where the data matrix is located.
+6. Enter the name of the study folder where the data matrix is located.
 7. Click on the "Process >>" button to start searching for all available samples in the data matrix.
 8. A list of samples will be shown in the results table.
 On the right side you will see a checkbox to select the file you want to use, on the left side are two checkboxes with the options A and B.
 9. Select a file you want to use (In this case all files should be the same).